Rio Hondo College Text

 (*Students will receive credit for only one of the following courses: MATH 130 or MATH 130H)

 This course is designed for students majoring in business, social sciences, and life sciences.
 This course provides an overview of descriptive and inferential statistics.
-The students learn to read, interpret and present data in a well-organized way.
-This includes frequency distributions, graphs, measures of central tendency and variability, correlation and linear regression.
-While discussing inferential statistics, the students learn to make generalizations about populations.
-This includes probability, sampling techniques, confidence intervals, and hypothesis tests.
+Students learn to read, interpret, and present data in a well-organized way via a study of frequency distributions, graphs, measures of central tendency and variability, correlation, and linear regression.
+While discussing inferential statistics, students learn to make generalizations about populations, including probability, sampling techniques, confidence intervals, and hypothesis tests.
 This course is intended for students who meet Honors Program requirements.

 BUSL 110 - Legal Environment of BusinessM3.0